-- Current weight with date and weight one three months prior to initiation of PN; - Estimated daily calorie intake during the prior month and by what route oral, tube); (e.g., - Statement of whether there were caloric losses from vomiting or diarrhea and whether these estimated losses are reflected in the caloric count; - Description of any dietary modifications made or supplements tried during the prior month (e.g., low fat, extra medium chain triglycerides, etc.).
+- 1. Current weight with date and weight one three months prior to initiation of PN; - 2.
+Estimated daily calorie intake during the prior month and by what route (e.g., oral, tube); - 3.
+Statement of whether there were caloric losses from vomiting or diarrhea and whether these estimated losses are reflected in the calorie count; and - 4.
+Description of any dietary modifications made or supplements tried during the prior month (e.g., low fat, extra medium chain triglycerides, etc.).